FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 **2）Communication Configuration**

+①CANopen or Other Bus Communication:

-Open WebApp and click "Initial", "Peripheral" and "Welder" in turn.
+Open WebApp and click "Initial"->"Peripheral" -> "Welder" in turn.

 .. image:: coding/280.png
    :width: 4in